algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/functionalSpecifications.md

 The ghosts have three behaviors:

-- Scatter : The ghosts are going for a corner of the Maze.
+- Scater : The ghosts are going for a corner of the Maze.
 - Chase : Each ghost has a different chase behavior, but the idea is to hunt down the player.
 - Frightened : The ghosts are running away from the player with random movement.
 This only activates when the game is in Fright Mode when the player eats a Super Gum.

-The Ghosts cycle between Scatter and Chase.
+The Ghosts cycle between Scater and Chase.
 At higher levels, ghosts spend more time in Chase mode.

 #### ➭ <ins>Sound</ins>